 Your Soul is always there in the backdrop of your life, but it’s not always accessible due to the psychological traumas, abuses, and blockages that have taken root within you.

-So how do we regain connection with our Souls?
+So how do we regain connection with our Souls, our Inner Light?

-The answer is that we do this through the process of Ensoulment or Soul Retrieval.
+The answer is that we do this through the process of Soul Retrieval (also known as Ensoulment).

 What is Soul Retrieval (Ensoulment)?

 Soul Retrieval is a shamanic term that refers to reintegrating lost Soul parts back into a person to create healing.

 These days, however, Soul Retrieval can be understood as the practice of reintegrating dissociated and repressed parts of the psyche (a Greek word that also means Soul) back into everyday consciousness for greater Wholeness.